0xPolygon/devrel-docs/docs/agglayer/unified_liquidity.md

 DEXes on these chains, Zigil can buy 1000 AggTokens on AlistairChain, 1000 on Bobchain, and 8000 on Ethereum.
-Zigil will buy 10000 AggTokens in three transactions, one on each chain, but submitted at once to the a sequencer that works with AggLayer which will make sure the bundle is executed atomically.
+Zigil will buy 10000 AggTokens in three transactions, one on each chain, but submitted at once to the a sequencer that works with Agglayer which will make sure the bundle is executed atomically.

-In a step by step manner, the AggLayer sequencer will:
+In a step by step manner, the Agglayer sequencer will:

 1. Receive the bundle of transactions from Zigil.
 2. Validate the local exit proof for each chain included in the bundle, and the